 Is Your Saw Surging?

-The saw is revving up and down by itself, and you can’t adjust it so it runs smoothly.
+The saw is revving up and down by itself, and you can’t adjust it, so it runs smoothly.
 This is quite common, and it means you have a vacuum leak.
-Finding the leak is the problem.
-They can be difficult to find without the right tools.
-A vacuum leak is an air that enters the saw without passing through the carburetor, which means it’s un-metered.
-This causes the saw to run lean (not enough gas), which causes the saw to run hot and erratic.
+Finding the leak can be difficult without the right tools.

-Carburetor wear, crankshaft seal leaks, leaking head-gaskets, and saw body cracks, will all have you tearing your hair out.
+Carburetor wear, crankshaft seal leaks, leaking head gaskets, and saw body cracks will all have you tearing your hair out.

 You may also find “Chainsaw troubleshooting” section helpful.